Setneuf/pi4-win10arm64/README.md

-# --- The image and screenshots will be uploaded shortly ---
+# --- The image will be uploaded shortly ---

 # WINDOWS 10 ARM64 for Raspberry Pi 4 2/4GB (FOR TESTING PURPOSES ONLY!
 NO OFFICIAL RELEASE FROM MICROSOFT)